pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 ## [Unreleased]

 - Improved detection of zone id and web part id when transforming from SharePoint 2010 #517 [albegut]
+- Additional input for custom addons constructors - requires updating existing add-ins to match the new constructor requirement #516 [albegut]

 ## [August release - version 1.0.2008.0]